wojwozniak/wojwozniak/README.md

 - Built websites for scout organizations using custom **WordPress** themes and templates
 - Heavy use of **HTML**, **CSS**, **JavaScript**, and **PHP**
-- Created responsive, lightweight pages with good SEO fundamentals
+- Created responsive, lightweight pages and reusable custom blocks to streamline content creation and updates.

 ---